 Materials for Raised Garden Beds

 Complement your garden shed with equally impressive raised garden beds.
 Here's an overview of the most common materials for building raised garden beds.
-Explore the materials and find the one that's right for you.
+Explore your options for materials and find the one that's right for you.

 Peeled hemlock porch columns, varied-width pine siding, and a durable metal roof turn this shed into a rustic retreat.
-The shed rests on a concrete block foundation surrounded by stacks of stones, giving the building a sense of permanence and providing an attractive way to level the shed and disguise the change in slope.
+The shed rests on a concrete block foundation surrounded by stacks of stones, giving the building a sense of permanence.
+This shed design idea also provides an attractive way to level the shed and disguise the change in slope.

-A playful profusion of flowers, whimsical sculptures, and found objects set the tone for a practical but lighthearted approach to gardening.
-An ample storage shed with a sun-drenched potting-shed annex makes maintaining the garden a snap.
+A playful profusion of flowers, whimsical sculptures, and found objects set the tone for a practical, lighthearted approach to gardening.
+This structure combines a large storage shed with a sun-drenched potting-shed annex for a spacious gardening spot.
 Red window frames and trim add a subtle dose of color to an otherwise neutral shed.

-Detailed scrollwork on the porch of this playhouse potting shed brings a playful touch to the structure.
-Heart-shape cutouts in the shutters, a Dutch door with lace curtains, and a white wicker chair complement the casual country look.
-While slightly hidden from view, rich red paint ensures this shed doesn't get lost in the landscape.
+Detailed scrollwork on the porch of this potting shed brings a playful touch to the structure.
+Heart-shaped cutouts in the shutters, a Dutch door with lace curtains, and a white wicker chair complement the casual country look.
+Although the structure is slightly hidden from view, rich red paint ensures this garden shed doesn't get lost in the landscape.

-Add drama to your potting shed by extending it upward.
-A second story dormer window infuses this shed with natural sunlight.
-Dentil detailing at the eave line and doorway impart a touch of elegance, as do the checkerboard tile floor and topiary planters flanking the doorway.
+Extend your garden shed upward for even more drama and function.
+A second-story dormer window infuses this shed with natural sunlight.
+Dentil detailing at the eave line and doorway imparts a touch of elegance, as do the checkerboard tile floor and topiary planters flanking the doorway.
 Inside, ample shelves and a table work surface maximize function.

 A wide entry door, with sidelights and an arched top window, creates an elegant, welcoming approach to this garden shed.
 The shake siding in a weathered finish balances the formality of the doorway's design.
 A sturdy brick walkway leads from the millstone fountain in front to the doorway.

-Cedar-shake siding and shingles adorn this elegant garden shed getaway.
-Decorative white trim and mortared stone steps enhance the appeal of this destination structure perched atop a matching retaining wall.
-A curved metal handrail also adds polish while providing a smart safety feature.
+Cedar-shake siding and shingles adorn this elegant garden shed.
+Decorative white trim and mortared stone steps enhance the appeal of this destination structure, which is perched atop a matching retaining wall.
+A curved metal handrail adds polish while providing a handy safety feature.

-Latticework and sturdy beams provide screening and a sense of enclosure for this potting shed.
-But they also allow breezes to flow through, and they let the homeowner keep an eye on the garden while working at the potting bench.
+Latticework and sturdy beams provide screening and a sense of enclosure for this potting shed while allowing breezes to flow through.
+The open design also means the homeowner can keep an eye on the garden while working at the potting bench.
 Saloon-style doors swing open for easy access.